 from the Charlie Hebdo massacre.
 Plus, a lively history of Bill Gaines, the U.S government, and the birth of the Comics Code!

 Channel 4's latest hit drama Humans is based on a Scandinavian series called Akta Manniskor (Real Humans).
 But while the characters and the plot are almost identical, the UK version is markedly less sexy.

 The Swedish version features several sexual encounters between humans and machines which will not feature in the remake, while scenes featuring nudity have been toned down.
 Co-writer Sam Vincent told The Mail on Sunday:

 There is no nudity in the British version.
 We do not want to be perceived as being exploitative.

-original, a male cyborg touches his female owner's breasts over the breakfast table before the couple are shown making love.
+the original, a male cyborg touches his female owner's breasts over the breakfast table before the couple are shown making love.
 This too is absent from the British version.
-And in another moment cut from the UK remake, the Swedish Anita removes her top and
+And in another moment cut from the UK remake, the Swedish Anita removes

 The Australian Advertising Standards Board investigated a complaint about a poster for Ted 2.

 This poster advertisement features an image of Ted, an animated teddy bear.
 He has his back to the camera and the text reads, ted is coming, again. coming soon.
 Ted2TheMovie.com.au .